 One more thing…the easy part!
 The easy part comes from the fact all the ingredients are pretty standard staple ingredients and there’s no chilling required.
 Unlike a lot of french toast bake recipes that require chilling the french toast overnight to set the flavors, you can bake this immediately without waiting around for anything.
 It makes for a fuss-free breakfast that saves you from flipping every single french toast on the griddle all morning.

 How to make this easy french toast casserole

-Start with some good bread for the french toast.
+Start with some good bread for the french toast or you can make your own challah bread.
 I’m using a french brioche bread I found at Meijer.
 They’re shaped like baguette but it’s actually brioche…how cute?!

 Cube up the bread into 1-inch thick pieces, and place them in a large baking dish.

 Whisk together the ingredients for the batter.
 It’s the usual suspects of eggs, milk, maple syrup, vanilla extract and cinnamon.
 But I’ve also added some greek yogurt to my batter/custard mixture.